scattered-ai/scattered-ai.github.io/content/docs/auction_protocol.md

 The server will send a JSON response containing the following fields:

 - requestId (UUID): The same UUID as the one passed in the request.
-- products (array of strings): An array of strings containing the list of products that can be advertised.
+- products (array of strings): An array of strings containing the list of products IDs that can be advertised.
 - winUrl (string): The URL that should be called upon impression.
 - clickUrl (string): The URL that should be called when the advertisement is clicked.